 HEAT NETWORK

-We are currently working on plans to provide heat for up to 21,000 homes in Bexley and the Royal Borough of Greenwich.
+plans to provide heat for up to 21,000 homes in Bexley and the Royal Borough of Greenwich.
 We are also investigating a mobile heat battery solution that will allow us to deliver heat to customers along the Thames.